darth-dodo/meal-helper/README.md

 - The Backend sandbox can be accessed using Django Admin Panel and [Grappelli](https://django-grappelli.readthedocs.io/en/latest/index.html) at [https://meal-planner-hm.herokuapp.com/](https://meal-planner-hm.herokuapp.com/) with the following credentials:
   - Username: admin@mp.com
   - password: `yummytummy`
-- The MetaBase App can be accessed over [here]() using the following credentials:
+- The MetaBase App can be accessed over at [https://meal-helper-metabase-demo.herokuapp.com/](https://meal-helper-metabase-demo.herokuapp.com/) using the following credentials:
   - Username: admin@mp.com
   - Password: `yummytummy1`
 - The Database Schema diagram can be found over [here](https://github.com/darth-dodo/meal-helper/blob/master/meal-planner-schema.png)